leomancini/origami-studio-material-system/README.md

 ## Samsung Notification

-<p>A pushed Android notification with customizable app information and messaging.
-Visual style most closely aligns with Samsung UI.</p>
+#### A pushed Android notification with customizable app information and messaging.
+Visual style most closely aligns with Samsung UI.
-<p>Use the Touch button on the component to capture when the notification was tapped.</p>
+#### Use the Touch button on the component to capture when the notification was tapped.

 ![Screenshot of Samsung Notification](https://github.com/leomancini31/origami-android-components/blob/master/Screenshots/Samsung%20Notification.jpg "Samsung Notification")